Strobe Talbott: Career

 In 1972, Talbott, along with fellow Rhodes Scholar Robert Reich and friend David E. Kendall, rallied their friends Bill and Hillary Clinton to help the Texas campaign to elect George McGovern as president of the United States.
 In the 1980s, he was Times principal correspondent on Soviet-American relations, and his work for the magazine was cited in the three Overseas Press Club Awards won by Time in the 1980s.
 Talbott also wrote several books on disarmament.
 He translated and edited Khrushchev Remembers: The Last Testament (2 volumes, 1974) by Nikita S. Khrushchev.

 Following Bill Clinton's election as president, Talbott served in the U.S. government.
 He was appointed Ambassador-at-Large and Special Adviser to the Secretary of State Warren Christopher on the New Independent States from 1993 to 1994, to mitigate the consequences of the Soviet breakup.
 He was then appointed to the second highest ranking position in the U.S. State Department as deputy secretary of state from 1994 to 2001.
-In that rôle, he made efforts to synchronize U.S. policy towards Eastern Europe with Germany, France, the U.K., and with George Soros.
+In that role, he made efforts to synchronize U.S. policy towards Eastern Europe with Germany, France, the U.K., and with George Soros.
 After leaving government, he was briefly the Director of the Yale Center for the Study of Globalization.